rexposadas/simulate-archive/README.md

 ### Output

 There are two ways simulate outputs results.
 The default is via stdout.
-The other, is sending it's results to InfluxDB.
+The other is sending it's results to InfluxDB.

 ### Roadmap